zhuchcn/zhuchcn.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-[Chenghao Zhu](/cv/img/cv.pdf) is a post-doc fellow in [the nutrition department](https://nutrition.ucdavis.edu/) at [UC Davis](https://www.ucdavis.edu), working in Dr. [Angela Zivkovic](https://zivkoviclab.ucdavis.edu)'s lab.
-His research interests are (1) using hight through-put experiment methods such as metabolomics, proteomics, microbiome and RNA-seq to understand the relationship between diet and health and (2) developing software and web applications to solve the problem in (1).
+[Chenghao Zhu](/cv/img/cv.pdf) is a postdoctoral scholar in the Cancer Data Science Center of the [Jonsson Comprehensive Cancer Center](https://cancer.ucla.edu/) at [UCLA](https://www.ucla.edu/), working with Dr. [Paul Boutros](https://cancer.ucla.edu/research/find-become-a-member/meet-our-leadership/paul-boutros-director-cancer-data-science).
+He's research interests include developing algorithms and softwares for proteogenomic analysis, and utilizing proteogenomics in diagnosis, prognosis, and understanding the clinico-epidemiologic differences in cancer.